madelinezL/Financial-Engineering/Finance Study Notes.md

     - Assumptions: two investments with the same exposure to risk should be priced to earn the same expected returns. <br/>
     - Formula <br/> <br/>
       E(R) = R<sub>f</sub> + &beta;<sub>1</sub>[E(R<sub>1</sub>-R<sub>f</sub>] + &beta;<sub>2</sub>[E(R<sub>2</sub>-R<sub>f</sub>] ... + &beta;<sub>n</sub>[E(R<sub>n</sub>-R<sub>f</sub>]

+      CAPM can be considered a special case of the APM, where there is only one economic factor driving market-wide returns and the market portfolio is the factor.